-In addition to going to yoga classes, a home yoga practice can be a beautiful way of deepening your practice.
+In addition to going to yoga classes, a home yoga practice can be a beautiful way to deepen your practice.

 I first started practicing at home, because I wanted to integrate yoga more into my life and learn more.
 I bought a yoga mat and stumbled upon Sara Avant Stover’s wonderful book called ‘The Way of the Happy Woman’.
 I loved her practical approach and in her book she presents a different yoga sequence for each season.
 I started studying the postures and created my own posters for the different sequences.
 After a while of practicing and memorizing the sequences, I started combining some of them and integrated new poses that I had learned in class.
 This flexibility and basic sequencing knowledge then allowed me to listen carefully to what I need on any given day and to design my own practice according to that.
 It changes every day and I continue to practice and learn.

 So here are my 7 tips for starting your own home practice:

 There is a logic to sequencing so it is good to start with one that is well balanced.
 You could copy the sequence to a poster, so that you can carry it with you when traveling.
 Whatever works for you.
 Whether you are practicing asanas or not, always start with your breath.
 Even just taking a few moments to sit with your breath is a practice!

 2. Get comfortable with the sequence

 Practice the sequence as often as you can and really get comfortable with it.
 Try to focus on your breath while you move and be present.
 Eventually you will probably remember the sequence and you won’t need your poster anymore.

 When you feel like you are ready for a change, find a new sequence to practice.